biocore/American-Gut/md/beyond_bacteria_000009544.md

 microbiome composition can be as a proxy for predicting human health status.

 A large proportion (44%) of your gut microbiome (000009544) was composed of two Roseburia species, *R. intestinalis* and *R. inulinivorans*.
-As described **above**#LINK, both of these bacterial species ferment plant polysaccharides to produce butyrate, an anti-inflammatory molecule associated with GI tract health.
+As described in the top taxon [document](beyond_bacteria_top_taxa.md), both of these bacterial species ferment plant polysaccharides to produce butyrate, an anti-inflammatory molecule associated with GI tract health.
 Additionally, *R. inulinovorans* produces propionate, which which decreases lipogenesis.
 A third butyrate producer, *F. prausnitzii*, was also detected in your gut (8.14% abundance).
 Therefore, you appear to be harboring a microbiome with a large potential to promote your health by reducing inflammation and fat formation.
 You eat more than 30 types of plants as part of your regular diet, which could contribute to the large abundance of plant polysaccharide fermenters present in your gut.
 You also exercise daily and occasionally take supplements with Vitamin D, indicating that in general, you are health conscious; nevertheless, you have a BMI that classifies you in the overweight category (however, BMI measurements must be carefully interpreted, as in many cases, muscular people fit into the overweight category simply because muscle weighs more than fat).
 Interestingly, you did take antibiotics within the year prior to collection of your sample.
-Antibiotics have been shown to reduce microbiome diversity and have even been associated with recurrent GI tract infections in some people; nevertheless, you appear to be generally healthy physiologically and microbiologically.
+Antibiotics have been shown to reduce microbiome diversity and have even been associated with recurrent GI tract infections in some people;
+nevertheless, you appear to be generally healthy physiologically and microbiologically.

 # Notable Metabolic Pathways in YOUR Beyond Bacteria Sample